-- lipid-soluble hormones binds to receptors within target cells.
+- lipid-soluble hormones bind to receptors within target cells.
 A free lipid-soluble hormone molecule diffuses from the blood, through interstitial fluid, and through the lipid bilayer of the plasma membrane into a cell.

-- The hormone binds to target cell and activates receptors located within the cytosol or nucleus.
+- The hormone binds to target cells and activates receptors located within the cytosol or nucleus.
 The activated receptor alters gene expression.
-As the DNA is transcribed, new messenger RNA (mRNA) forms, leaves the nucleus, and enters the cytosol.
-It directs synthesis of a new protein on the ribosomes.
+As the DNA is transcribed, new messenger RNA (mRNA) forms, leaves the nucleus and enters the cytosol.
+It directs the synthesis of a new protein on the ribosomes.
 The new proteins alter the cell’s activity and cause the responses of that hormone.

 B) Water-Soluble Hormones

 - The hormone-receptor complex activates a membrane protein called a G protein.
 The activated G protein activates adenylate cyclase.
 It converts ATP into cyclic AMP (cAMP).
 This reaction occurs in the cytosol.

 - Cyclic AMP (the second messenger) activates one or more protein kinases, which may be free in the cytosol or bound to the plasma membrane.
 A protein kinase is an enzyme that adds a phosphate group to other cellular proteins.
 The donor of the phosphate group is ATP, which is converted to ADP.
 Activated protein kinases phosphorylate one or more cellular proteins.
 Phosphorylated proteins in turn cause reactions that produce physiological responses.